Clotworth History, Family Crest & Coats of Arms

-Anglo-Saxon name Clotworth comes from when the family resided in Clatworthy in Somerset.
-The surname Clotworth originally derived from the surname Clatworthy.
+The Anglo-Saxon name Clotworth comes from when the family resided in Clatworthy, a parish, in the union of Williton, hundred of Williton and Freemanners in Somerset.

 Early Origins of the Clotworth family